 Unfortunately, many hydrogen water marketers confidently state precise dosages that should be consumed as a "one size fits all" approach.
 This sort of easy, confident answer is appealing to many people.
 This is closely related to the famous quote, source up for debate, "can someone bring me a one-handed economist," commentary on the tendency for economists, whose job involves speculating on complex dosing and protocol (in the case for many beneficial practices) is also complex and much critical information is missing that could properly form an answer.

 Despite this complexity, there are certain things we do know.
 We know that continuous dosing is not effective, unlike intermittent dosing¹.
-In addition to the published work, I have discussed this with Tyler W. LaBaron at the 44 minute mark and on here.
+In addition to the published work, I have discussed this with Tyler W. LaBaron in our interview at the 44 minute mark.
 This is likely due to the need to raise cellular H₂ concentration and likely build up an immediate tolerance with no benefit.
 Many protocols given by companies with a lack of any fundamental knowledge of how hydrogen gas works insist on sipping hydrogen water throughout the day.
 This is, in all likelihood, completely ineffective.
 Exacerbating the issue is that many of the companies promoting this also push technologies that produce below, or hovering around, the minimum therapeutic concentration determined by the International Hydrogen Standards Association.